Repurposing Image Diffusion Models for Training-Free Music Style Transfer on Mel-spectrograms: Experimental Results

 \subsection{Ablation Study}

 We conducted ablation experiments to justify our design choices and examine the role of key components.
-Our analysis covers three aspects: (i) \textbf{Stylization Manipulation}, where $\alpha$ controls the degree of style application (style strength) and $\gamma$ regulates how much structural information from the reference is preserved; (ii) \textbf{Architectural Components}, including the impact of CFG, the initial AdaIN layer, phase-preserving reconstruction, key/value injection, and the choice of LDM backbone; and (iii) \textbf{Multi-style Interpolation}, where linear mixing between two style references is controlled by $\beta$.
+Our analysis covers three aspects: (i) \textbf{Stylization Manipulation}, where $\alpha$ modulates style strength, while $\gamma$ regulates preservation of the content structure; (ii) \textbf{Architectural Components}, including the impact of guidance scaling ($\alpha$), the initial AdaIN layer, phase-preserving reconstruction, key/value injection, and the choice of LDM backbone; and (iii) \textbf{Multi-style Interpolation}, where linear mixing between two style references is controlled by $\beta$.

-As shown in Table~\ref{tab:ablation1}, increasing $\alpha$ enhances style fit but reduces content preservation, highlighting the inherent balance between the two.
-A higher $\gamma$ generally benefits instrument styles by preserving structured features (e.g., timbre articulation), but diminishes performance on sound effects that favor stronger style dominance.
-Removing CFG degrades instrument transfer, confirming its role in capturing temporally structured features, while excluding AdaIN or phase preservation impairs the stylization of sound effects that rely on event-based texture transfer.
-Dropping either key or value features severely impacts all metrics, underscoring the necessity of both.
-In addition, our results show that SD v1.5 provides the best overall performance among LDM backbones.
-Finally, Table~\ref{tab:ablation2} demonstrates that varying $\beta$ enables smooth and continuous transitions between styles, offering a lightweight mechanism for exploring intermediate blends.